-Determining the Capitalizability of Costs under Mine Properties.
-The capitalization of mine properties requires judgment in determining whether there are future economic benefits from future exploitation or sale of reserves.
-The capitalization requires management to make certain estimates and assumptions about future events or circumstances, in particular, whether an economically viable extraction operation can be established.
+The capitalization of mine properties requires judgment in determining whether there are future economic benefits from future exploration or sale of reserves.
+It requires management to make certain estimates and assumptions about future events or circumstances, in particular, whether an economically viable extraction operation can be established.
 Estimates and assumptions made may change if new information becomes available.
 If, after expenditure is capitalized, recovery of such expenditure becomes unlikely, the amount capitalized is written off in profit or loss in the period when the new information becomes available.